 Allergy from Cherries is quite rare but there are people who suffer from it.
 Especially if your baby happens to suffer from pollen allergy, then she may be allergic to cherries as well.
 Ingesting a cherry could lead to the Pollen-food allergy syndrome in which the mouth starts itching with or without a bit of swelling of the lips, tongue, palate, the throat, running nose and watery eyes.
 In very rare cases, a baby may suffer from severe symptoms like anaphylaxis, urticaria or gastrointestinal problems like vomiting, diarrhoea and stomach cramps.

 Precautions to Take Before Giving Cherries to Your Child

 There is no doubt about the goodness of Cherries and its nutritional content.
 However, you need to take some precautions before giving Cherries to your little one.

-- It is imperative to check if your child has pollen allergy.
-In case she does, Cherries are a definite no-no.
+- It is imperative to check if your child has a pollen allergy.
+In case she does, cherries are a definite no-no.

 - Always remember to pit the cherries before giving it to your baby.

 Cherry Recipes for Babies

 Looking for cherry recipes for your baby?
 Here are 3 easy and simple recipes.

 Do you know how to make cherry puree for a baby?
 Here is a pureed mix with the goodness of cherries with that of banana.